 Here are several important factors to consider, when selecting your solar installer:

-Is your contractor licensed?
+Is your solar contractor licensed?

 State licensing is completely different from any voluntary certification that your contractor may opt to participate in.
 Ensuring that Installation Company is licensed protects you from dangerous installation and safety mishaps.
 Your solar panels are a huge financial investment on your part, so you want to know that they are installed according to all code and safety regulations.

-Licensing in the solar power system realm began in the 1980s.
+Licensing in the residential solar energy system realm began in the 1980s.
 However, not all states require or have well-outlined licensing guidelines.
 It’s important that you thoroughly research your state to find out what their requirements are.
 It’s also important to note that on the certification side, a contractor having a NABCEP certification is much preferred if you are looking to install a high-quality solar power system that will meet state guidelines and prove eligible for later rebates and incentives.

-The quality of the solar panels and inverters that your installer decides to use is of the utmost importance, so it’s imperative that you speak with them and understand the devices they are installing.
+The quality of the solar panels for homes and inverters that your installer decides to use is of the utmost importance, so it’s imperative that you speak with them and understand the devices they are installing.
 Your solar inverter is the mechanism responsible for converting the energy, or direct current, obtained from your solar panels into a useable energy source, or alternating current (AC to DC), which can be utilized by your local electric company’s wiring network.
 A high quality inverter also supplies safety features that protect your equipment from overload and damage.
 A low quality solar inverter can result in lost or wasted energy and low conversion rates when cultivating energy from your solar panel system.

 A normal solar panel system installation on a residential house can take less than a day and up to three, depending on the complexity and specific nature of the job.
 However, obtaining permits, a licensed contractor, and a well-defined plan for installation can bump the overall process time up to a week or two, again, depending on the overall project specifics.